vinayakshen/TopReads/Others.markdown

 * Back-of-the-envelope calculation - A calculation using estimates and rounded numbers to arrive at a ballpark figure.
 Better than a guess but not as accurate as calculation using precise numbers and spreadsheets.

+* Contrived - invented, devised, or manufactured.
+Artificial or feigned.